USF-HII/usf-hii.github.io/pages/hii-rc/overview.md

 layout: page
 ---

-## RC-HII
+## HII-RC

 ### Overview

-The RC-HII High Performance Computing Cluster The cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com), a popular High Performance Scheduler utilized by some of the most powerful supercomputers in the world.
+The HII-RC cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com), a popular High Performance Scheduler, as one of its core infrastructure components.

+#### Slurm Documentation

+- [Slurm Quick Reference](http://slurm.schedmd.com/pdfs/summary.pdf) - A quickref PDF of all the main Slurm commands.
+- [Slurm Rosetta Stone](http://slurm.schedmd.com/rosetta.pdf) - A quickref PDF for individuals familiar with other HPC scheduling systems.

+### Slurm Commands

+- `sinfo` - Reports the state of partitions and nodes managed by Slurm.
+- `srun` - Used to submit a job for execution or initiate job steps in real time.
+- `sbatch` - Submits a job script for execution typically containing srun commands to launch parallel tasks.
+- `squeue` - Reports the state of jobs or job steps.
+- `scancel` - Used to stop a job before it completes.

-#### Partitions
+#### Slurm Partitions

 Compute nodes in the cluster are grouped into Slurm "partitions" which include: